Key points

 Antivirals

 Aciclovir is not routinely required in children with meningitis.
-It is recommended for all children with suspected encephalitis and may be considered in other children if a viral aetiology is suspected.
-For antiviral dosages refer to the relevant antimicrobial guidelines for your site (see above).
+It is recommended for all children with suspected encephalitis.
+For Aciclovir dosing recommendations, refer to the relevant antimicrobial guidelines for your site (see above).

 Corticosteroids